-Carl Schwait is a North Central Florida mediator, educator, Florida Bar leader and former public servant.
-Before retirement from active litigation, he was rated AV by Martindale-Hubbell and named to Florida’s Super Lawyers® for nine years.
-Carl has been a member of The Bar for 40 years.
+Carl Schwait, a resident of Gainesville, is a North Central Florida mediator, educator, Florida Bar leader and former public servant.
+At the time of his 2015 retirement from active litigation, he was rated AV by Martindale-Hubbell; named to Florida’s Super Lawyers for nine years; and designated a Florida Bar Certified Civil Trial Lawyer from 1992-2016.
+Carl has been a member of The Florida Bar for almost 46 years.

-As a mediator, Carl builds on his business and legal expertise.
-Before his recent retirement, he served as senior and managing partner for Dell Graham, P.A.
+As a mediator, Carl builds on his trial, legal and business expertise.
+Before his retirement from private practice, he served as senior and managing partner for Dell Graham, P.A.
 (Gainesville), directing 12 select attorneys with extensive trial experience.

-As an educator, he continues to teach and mentor future lawyers in the trial skills program at the University of Florida Levin College of Law, responsible for the lecture portion of the Trial and Pretrial Practice and Mediation Advocacy courses as an adjunct professor.
-He is a frequent guest lecturer at the law school and Bar events on mediation, civil trial law and professionalism/ethics.
+As an educator, he taught and mentored future lawyers since 1992 in the trial skills program at the University of Florida Levin College of Law, responsible for the lecture portion of the Trial Practice, Pretrial Practice, and Mediation Advocacy courses as an adjunct professor before his retirement in December 2019.

 B.A. ~ University of Rochester (New York), psychology, with honors, 1972